Our music teacher's name was "Francis," but I can't remember if that was his first or last name, I just know it sounded like a girl's name to me.

 On the way back to school, all of us kids argued about what Mr. Francis told us to play for an encore, and we stayed busy talking over each other and blaming each other for the disaster.

-Mr. Francis sat in the front, silently fuming, his back to us.
+Mr. Francis sat in the front of the bus, silently fuming, his back to us.

 I think we turned in our flutophones the next day.
 And this is where my highly anticipated musical career ended.